 In 2015 under then-Gov. Mike Pence, IN expanded access to Medicaid under the ACA.
-However, the state included a provision requiring Medicaid expansion enrollees to make monthly payments ranging from \$1-27 to keep their benefits.751 The Medicaid expansion program was set to expire in January 2018, but IN applied for a waiver to extend the program and include work requirements.
-CMS approved IN's waiver in February 2018, and the state is set to begin implementing work requirements in 2019 through 2020.752 to document their hours or exemption via an online portal.746
+However, the state included a provision requiring Medicaid expansion enrollees to make monthly payments ranging from \$1-27 to keep their benefits.750 The Medicaid expansion program was set to expire in January 2018, but IN applied for a waiver to extend the program and include work requirements.
+CMS approved IN's waiver in February 2018, and the state is set to begin implementing work requirements in 2019 through 2020.751

-"Non-elderly, non-disabled" adults aged 19-59.753 The target population for work requirements are those enrolled in HIP Plus.
-IN's Medicaid expansion program.754
+"Non-elderly, non-disabled" adults aged 19-59.752 The target population for work requirements are those enrolled in HIP Plus, IN's Medicaid expansion program.753

-Full- and part-time students; pregnant women: primary caregiver of children under age seven or a person with disabilities; people deemed medically frail or incapacitated; people who are homeless, people with a serious illness; people incarcerated in the last 6 months; people exempt from or meeting TANF work requirements; and people enrolled in Medicaid employer premium assistance program.755
+Full- and part-time students; pregnant women; primary caregiver of children under age seven or a person with disabilities; people deemed medically frail or incapacitated; people who are homeless, people with a serious illness; people incarcerated in the last 6 months; people exempt from or meeting TANF work requirements; and people enrolled in Medicaid employer premium assistance program.754